The Dzogchen Nyingthig Vidyadhara Centre

 A side view of the Dzogchen Nyingthig Vidyadhara Centre.

-Before Sherab Gyatso began his spiritual practice of Atiyoga under A.dzom Rinpoche, he could have never imagined the efficacy of this living, blazing tradition of nondual wisdom.
+Before Lama Sherab Gyatso began his spiritual practice of Atiyoga under our Root-Guru AR, he could have never imagined the efficacy of this living, blazing tradition of nondual wisdom.
 His ever-evolving understanding of Atiyoga is that of a living transmission carrying forward pith instructions and exceptionally powerful ancient Indo-Tibetan yogic and tāntric practices to realise one’s own true nature as the primordially pure, clear light.
 His approach is experience-based and non-sectarian, seeing how all the Dharma traditions point the finger at the essential truth of nonduality.
 He has the highest regard for Dzogchen due to its focus on non-conceptual, effortless practice, unconditional compassion, unexcelled techniques and crystal-clear fruits.
-At the behest of A.dzom Rinpoche, Sherab Gyatso began to teach and spread the Dharma in Switzerland from the year 2017 on.
-In 2019, during a personal meeting, A.dzom Rinpoche conferred the teachers’ empowerment and requested Sherab Gyatso to share the Lama’s story and teachings according to the disposition of students.
+At the behest of AR, Lama Sherab Gyatso began to teach and spread the Dharma in Switzerland from the year 2017 on when he requested Sherab Gyatso to share the Lama’s story and teachings according to the disposition of students.

 Chöying Drolma or Dharmadhātu Tārā